VISIT THE CASTLE

 8.30pm – Lectio Divina8.30pm – Lectio Divina

-You can join the monastic community for Mass and Vespers from the Monastic Church in person or via webcam at the times above.
+You can join the Benedictine community in the Monastic Church for Mass and Vespers in person or via webcam at the times above.
 Recordings are held for 7 days.

 Community